| Current Miniature Golf Courses | ||

 North Myrtle Beach, SC 29582

-This was a jungle-themed course on the southern corner of Windy Hill Road and Hwy 17, which included the course, possibly some batting cages and other activities.
-The name is currently not known.
-Today, a CVS Pharmacy occupies that lot; the other side is a beachware store.
+This was part of the original JungleGolf chain, one of the earliest jungle-themed courses on the beach.
+This one was on the southern corner of Windy Hill Road and Hwy 17, which included the course, possibly some batting cages and other activities.
+Today, a CVS Pharmacy occupies that lot.

 PELICAN POINT MINI GOLF